AVO proceedings involving children

 Test to be applied

-For considerations associated with setting the duration of an order, see s 79 (for APVOs) and s 79A (for ADVOs).
-The default period of an ADVO where the defendant is under 18 years old is 1 year: s 79A(1).
-However the court may specify a different period considering the factors outlined in s 79A(2).
-An indefinite order may not be made against a person who is under 18 when the application was made: s 79B(1)(b).
+For considerations regarding setting the duration of an order, see s 79 (APVOs) and s 79A (ADVOs).
+The default period of an ADVO where the defendant is under 18 years old is 1 year: s 79A(6).
+However, the court may specify a different period considering the s 79A(2) factors: s 79A(1)(a).
+An indefinite order may not be made against a person who is under 18 years of age when the application was made: s 79B(1)(b).

 Under ss 17 and 20, certain considerations apply to the making of an AVO where a child is directly or indirectly affected by the defendant’s alleged conduct.
 These include:

-where an order that would prohibit or restrict access to the defendant’s residence — the effects and consequences on the safety and protection of the protected person and any children living or ordinarily living at the residence if an order prohibiting or restricting access to the residence is not made
+where an order would prohibit or restrict access to the defendant’s residence — the effects and consequences on the safety and protection of the protected person and any children living or ordinarily living at the residence if an order prohibiting or restricting access to the residence is not made

 any hardship to the protected person and any children that may be caused by making or not making the order